 There is nothing like the flavors of fall.
 It can truly be hard to pick a favorite one.
 That is one of the reasons I love this fall harvest cake recipe so much.
-When it comes to great fall recipes this one really takes the cake, literally!
+When it comes to great fall desserts this one really takes the cake, literally!
 With it’s mix of apples and spices you get a mouthful of yummy fall flavor with every bite.

 Fall Harvest Cake Recipe

 Several years back when Nick’s egg allergy started to improve his allergist encouraged us to start slowly adding egg back into his diet.
 This required feeding him lots of baked goods.